Bonzay993/Website-NetNest/README.md

 ### 8.3 Fixed Bugs

-For detailed changes and fixes, please refer to the [Releases Page](https://github.com/Bonzay993/Website-NetNest/releases)
+For detailed changes and fixes, please refer to the latest [Releases Page](https://github.com/Bonzay993/Website-NetNest/releases)

 ### 8.4 Supported screens and browsers